google/WebFundamentals/src/site/tools/code_debug.markdown

 </main>
 {% endhighlight %}

+As you save `index.html`,
-As soon as you add the image to the file and save, watch your terminal.
+watch your terminal.
 The `gulp watch` tool runs the image through
 <a href="https://www.npmjs.org/package/gulp-imagemin">imagemin</a>
-and outputs the optimized image in the dist folder.
+and outputs the optimized image in the `dist` folder.

+{% include modules/remember.liquid title="Note" list=page.notes.images %}

 Reload the browser live to see the image: